KamilSJaron/smudgeplot/README.md

  + we added "run all" functionality for people that want "FastK database -> plot" type of solution.
  + completelly revamped plot showing how all individual kmer pairs insead of agregating them into squares
  + new smudge detection algorithm based on grid projection on the smudge plane (working, but under revisions at the moment)
+ + R package smudgeplot was retired and is no longer used

 We keep the same pythonic interface, the interface of older smudgeplot and this version are very similar and largely compatible.